Aadum Koothu

-Aadum Koothu is a 2006 Indian Tamil romantic drama film directed by T. V. Chandran and starring Navya Nair, Cheran, Prakash Raj, Aari Arujunan, Seeman, and Manorama.
+Aadum Koothu is a 2006 Indian Tamil romantic drama film written and directed by T. V. Chandran and starring Navya Nair, Cheran, Prakash Raj, Aari Arujunan, Seeman, and Manorama.
 The film premiered at the 37th International Film Festival of India in 2006 and had a limited release across theatres in 2008.
 Later, Zee Tamizh telecast this film.
 The film received critical praise and won the National Film Award for Best Feature Film in Tamil.